 In order for the thyroid gland to function normally, moderate consumption of iodised salt is recommended, as iodine is an essential component of thyroid hormones.

 Minority diseases, also called rare diseases, are those that affect between 5% and 7% of the population.
 They are very varied, affecting different parts of the body with a wide range of symptoms that change both between diseases and within the same disease.
-It is estimated that some 30 million people in the EU, 3 million in Spain, and around 350,000 in Catalonia suffer from one.

-The complexity of most rare diseases requires multidisciplinary care with professionals from different medical specialities, case management for nursing, psychological support and also social work.
+The complexity of most rare diseases requires multidisciplinary care involving expert professionals from different medical specialties, personalized nursing management, psychological support, and social work, among other services.

 Hypoglycaemia usually occurs in people with diabetes, when the level of glucose in the blood falls dangerously low.
 Hypoglycaemia is when the capillary glycaemia (measured in a drop of blood from the finger) falls below 70 mg/dl.
 It can occur in the case of an excessive dose of antidiabetic treatment (pills or insulin), due to a decrease or delay in intake of food, an increase in normal exercise or alcohol abuse.